-1.1 Ministry of Defence
+1.1.
+Ministry of Defence

 The Ministry of Defence (MoD) regulates the defence forces as well as the defence manufacturing in the country.
 It represents the Government of India (GoI), provides the policy framework and wherewithal to the armed forces.
-It consists of four departments under it are the following.
+It consists of four departments under it which are as following.